nikcorg/wp-plugin-stem/README.md

 Each field has separate properties for validation and sanitising to enable general purpose input sanitisers, e.g. ensure a field is only number, or e.g. the WordPress provided filters such as [`wp_filter_nohtml_kses`](https://codex.wordpress.org/Function_Reference/wp_filter_nohtml_kses), while still retaining the option to have strict field specific validation.

-The sanitize callback receives as arguments only the field's value, while the validator also receives the fields attributes and an error callback.
+The sanitize callback receives as arguments only the field's value, while the validator also receives the fields attributes.

 Invoking order is sanitize -> validate, i.e. validate get's the output from sanitize.
-The value returned from sanitize is the value stored.
+The value returned from validate is the value stored.

 ### Showing Validation Errors

-The validation callback receives as it's third argument a callback that takes an error message and error type (recognized values: "error", "update") as params.
-These validation errors are displayed during WordPress' `adminNotices` action.
+If validation fails, an exception should be thrown.
+The message from the exception will be flashed on the screen (during WordPress' `adminNotices` action), while the transient value returned from the sanitiser will be assigned and stored as the field value.

 ### Example